-With the train zone, Utrecht University encourages employees to travel by train within Europe.
-The train zone map shows which destinations are easily accessible.
+With the Train Zone, Utrecht University encourages its employees to travel by train within Europe.
+This way employees avoid flying and cut CO2 emissions.
+The university has developed the train zone map to support the decision-making process.
+This map shows which European destinations are easy to reach by train.
 Employees are responsible for following this travel advice.

 The international train is quiet and comfortable so I can work wonderfully undisturbed.

 Sustainable travel also means consciously thinking about whether a trip is really necessary.
+Perhaps a digital alternative is possible.
 The travel check helps to make this decision.

 In 2018, the first electric car in university colours drove across campus.
+Now, the entire fleet of the Facility Service Centre is electric.
 Within a few years, the university will make its entire fleet electric.
 In total, the university has about forty cars driving around for research, security, first aid and transport.
+There is also the opportunity to come by electric car.
+The university has special parking spaces for electric cars, and there are charging stations all over the campus.
 Employees can also borrow an electric car for appointments off campus that are difficult to reach by public transport.

 More than half of the students and employees of Utrecht University come by bicycle.
 That's about 20,000 cyclists.
 The university's parking policy is specifically aimed at making the Utrecht Science Park car-free.
 The university's own parking fee encourages employees to come by public transport or by bicycle.

 To encourage travelling by bicycle, the university has an expense reimbursement scheme for all employees for the purchase and use of an (electric) bicycle for commuting.

 From the end of December 2019, a tram line will run from Utrecht Central Station to the Utrecht Science Park.
 The trams run on green electricity.